cysouw/diathesis/text/c02_case.md

 ### [ –N | NA ] Umlaut adjectival causative {#sec:case-umlaut-adjectival-causative}

 The process to make a causative with the suffix *-jan* also applied to adjectival predicates.
-There are still a few remnants of such pairs found in contemporary German, in which the old suffix is retained as an umlaut [@Next].
+There are still a few remnants of such pairs found in contemporary German, in which the old suffix is retained as an umlaut [@next].
 More cases are available with preverbs, see [@sec:preverb-adjectival-causative].

 :::ex
 a.
 Die Kiste ist schwarz.